- Temple University, J.D.

 ARTHUR L. PRESSMAN

-As a trial lawyer with more than 30 years of experience, Arthur helps franchise clients resolve disputes.
+As a trial lawyer with more than 30 years of experience, Arthur helps franchise clients resolve disputes in the best way for them and their business interests.

 What do you focus on?

-I offer clients high level strategic advice based on my 30 plus years of experience in assisting multiple franchise companies from the largest international brands to the newest fledgling brands.
-My goal is to help my clients focus on their core businesses, without unnecessary preoccupation by disputes with business partners.
-I often appear in court on behalf of franchisors and sometimes appear on behalf of franchisees or distributors with legitimate business complaints that are not easily resolved.
+I focus on solving problems efficiently.
+My goal is to help clients succeed in their core businesses without unnecessary distraction from disputes with business partners.
+As a proponent of cost-effective methods of identifying interests that can facilitate resolution in ways that courts cannot, I serve as a mediator of franchise and business disputes.
+That said, I often appear in court or in arbitration on behalf of franchisors and sometimes on behalf of franchisees or distributors with legitimate business complaints that are not easily resolved.

 What do you see on the horizon?

-I foresee significant growth in the global marketplace.
-As franchise systems expand, it will become increasingly important to efficiently and cost-effectively resolve disputes in a way that minimizes interruptions and maintains good business relationships with franchisees.
+Significant growth in the global marketplace.
+As franchise systems expand, it will become increasingly important to efficiently and cost-effectively resolve disputes in a way that minimizes interruptions and maintains good business relationships among all business partners.

 KFC Corporation v.
 Iowa Department of Revenue, No. 10-1340, United States Supreme Court.